-In the case of traditional networks such cases it is relatively straightforward to value the total mostly tangible capital and divide it equitably among several firms In the case of digital platforms, the work must start from scratch.
+In the case of digital platforms, the work must start from scratch.
 A possible early example might be that, via agreed application programming interfaces ("APIs") and standards, a user of Facebook might receive a friend request from someone on a rival network; then content would flow back and forth between the two networks.
 Other examples are provided by data interoperability.
 Thus a search engine rival to Google might have right to obtain an organic search result from the latter and integrate it into its offerings.5 This would be separate and additional to obligations relating to the portability across of customer data.
-But whereas inter-operability in a telecommunications context involves a fairly uniform generic application, each species of regulated digital platform will pose different problems, each fought over by the relevant parties.6
+But whereas inter-operability in a telecommunications context involves a fairly uniform generic application, each species of regulated digital platform will pose different problems, each fought over by the relevant parties.6 the monopolist to share its resources with competitors.

-These remedies share with the unbundling remedy in traditional network regulation the notion that another way of dealing with market power than price control is to require the monopolist to share its resources with competitors.
 The natural arena in which such an outcome might be accomplished is a regulatory one, since regulators inevitably have continuous, rather than episodic, relations with the firms they regulate, and years' experience of corralling firms to find solutions to technical issues in consumers' interests.
 Legislation would set out the principles to be adopted in deciding where and possibly how to mandate inter-operability.
-The actual regulatory decisions would require difficult trade-offs - already made in telecommunications over the regulation of fiber networks, for example - between immediate benefits for consumers from competition and longerterm benefits from greater innovation inspired by higher rewards for successful investors.
+The actual regulatory decisions would require difficult trade-offs - already made in telecommunications over the regulation of fiber networks, for example - between immediate benefits for consumers from competition and longer-term benefits from greater innovation inspired by higher rewards for successful investors.
 They would also be subject to an appeal regime.